 Both Heathrow Terminals 3 and 5 have Elemis Spas where business and first class passengers in addition to Executive Club Gold members are entitled to complimentary 15-minute treatments.

 All of these perks — to me — are worth upgrading for.

 Tips for Ticketing from the United States

 It usually costs less to fly through London Heathrow than it does to actually land there.
-Our business class flights were about half the price to land in Paris — where we wanted to be anyway —than they would have been to complete the journey in London.
+Our business class flights were about half the price to land in Paris — where we wanted to be anyway — then they would have should we have completed our journey in London.